yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **edit an existing expenditure**.

-When an expenditure is edited the changes will be saved on NUSave, and  will be reflected immediately on the list of expenditures.
+When an expenditure is edited, you will see the information of the expenditure update immediately on the current page.

- > ⚠️ **You can only use this command on existing expenditures**.
+ > ⚠ You can only use this command on existing expenditures.

 Format: `edit INDEX n/NAME p/PRICE`